canonical/bundle-kubeflow/README.md

     python3 scripts/cli.py microk8s setup --controller uk8s
     python3 scripts/cli.py deploy-to uk8s

+The `deploy-to` command allows manually setting a public address that is used for accessing Kubeflow on MicroK8s.
+In some deployment scenarios, you may need to configure MicroK8s to use LAN DNS instead of the default of 8.8.8.8.
+To do this, edit the coredns configmap with this command:

+    microk8s.kubectl edit configmap -n kube-system coredns

+Edit the line with `8.8.8.8 8.8.4.4` to use your local DNS, e.g.
+`192.168.1.1`.

 ### Setup Charmed Kubernetes

 You'll also need to install the `kubectl` snap: